First rinse and then peel 2 medium sized mangoes. Chop them and add in a mixer or blender jar. Do use ripe and sweet mangoes.

 Blend again till smooth.

 Pour the pudding mixture in bowls.
-Level the pudding with a spatula.
+Level the top layer of the pudding with a spatula to make it even.

 Cover the bowls with a lid or seal with aluminum foil.
 Refrigerate and let the pudding set for 4 to 5 hours or overnight.